 As a result, volunteers get tired out, the bank account shrinks, and the staff, if any, feels insecure about staying employed.
 Instead of celebrating a victory or re-grouping after a defeat, the group falls apart, its key leaders exhausted.

-A better alternative is to be both realistic and aggressive about increasing your organization’s resources while working toward your issue goal.
+A better alternative is to be both realistic and aggressive about increasing your food truck organization’s resources while working toward your issue goal.
 Most mobile food vendor organizations have limited resources.
 Take stock of the resources you have when you begin your issue campaign and make a commitment to end the campaign with more resources than you started with.
 This will leave you in a good position to move on to another issue, defend what you have won, or come up with an alternative strategy if you lose.

 Members are the greatest resource for a food truck organization.
 There is no better time than a major issue campaign to increase the number of people in your organization.
 First, assess the number of people already committed to your organization.

 These are the people who give freely of their time and money to the organization.
-They attend most meetings and are often the spokespeople for the organization, but more importantly, they talk to many people outside the organization about what you are trying to do.
+They attend most meetings and are often the spokespeople for the organization, but more importantly, they talk to many people outside the food truck organization about what you are trying to do.
 They contribute money to the extent their financial circumstances allow, and solicit or donate other resources such as food for meetings, office supplies, stamps and photocopies.

 Before you start your campaign,